RhetTbull/osxphotos/osxphotos/phototemplate.md

 - `"{folder_album}"` renders to `["Folder1/Album1"]`
 - `"{folder_album(>)}"` renders to `["Folder1>Album1"]`
 - `"{folder_album()}"` renders to `["Folder1Album1"]`

+The `filter(x)` filter uses the format `operator value` or `not operator value` to filter a list of values, returning only the values that match the predicate statement.
+The operators are the same as those used with the template conditional:

+- `contains`: template field contains value, similar to python's `in`
+- `matches`: template field contains exactly value, unlike `contains`: does not match partial matches
+- `startswith`: template field starts with value
+- `endswith`: template field ends with value
+- `<=`: template field is less than or equal to value
+- `>=`: template field is greater than or equal to value
+- `<`: template field is less than value
+- `>`: template field is greater than value
+- `==`: template field equals value
+- `!=`: template field does not equal value

+The `filter(x)` filter is useful for excluding certain values, for example, if you have photos that are in multiple albums but you want to exclude certain albums from the list of exported directories when used with `--directory "{folder_album}"`.
+If a photo was in `Album1` and `Album2` and you wanted to exclude `Album2` from the list of output directories, you would use the filter: `--directory "{folder_album|filter(not contains Album2)}"`.

 `[find,replace]`: optional text replacement to perform on rendered template value.
 For example, to replace "/" in an album name, you could use the template `"{album[/,-]}"`.
 Multiple replacements can be made by appending "|" and adding another find|replace pair.  e.g. to replace both "/" and ":" in album name: `"{album[/,-|:,-]}"`.  find/replace pairs are not limited to single characters.
 The "|" character cannot be used in a find/replace pair.